zowe/docs-site/docs/user-guide/start-zowe-zos.md

 To end the Zowe cross memory server process, issue the operator stop command:

 ```
-S ZWESISTC
+P ZWESISTC
 ```

 :::note
-If using SDSF to stop the cross memory server, enter `/` before `S`.
+If using SDSF to stop the cross memory server, enter `/` before `P`.
 :::